Originally written for and posted on ReelCamo Girl.

 - Carefully pull the hook out of the fish with pliers.
 If they are belly hooked, gill hooked, or bleeding, be prepared to take them home for dinner (you are responsible for the fish’s well-being; never release a fish that is dead or dying).

-- Keep moving the fish in the water until they are strong enough to get out of your tight tail hold.
+- Keep holding the fish in the water until they are strong enough to get out of your tight tail hold.
 If they are strong enough to get out of your grip, they are strong enough to be released.

 If you want a photo op with the fish, do it now.
 Be sure to quickly take a photo as to not cause more unnecessary stress to the fish!